 Technical and functional requirements

-The requirements to consider include height adjustment, stability and quality of materials.
+The requirements to consider include height adjustment, stability and the quality of the materials.
 These elements directly influence the durability and effectiveness of the device.

-An informed choice allows you to optimise your investment and ensure safe use over time.
+An informed choice allows you to optimize the investment and guarantee safe use over time.

-The role of the shower stretcher in modern care
+The role of the shower stretcher in modern healthcare

-The shower stretcher today represents a fundamental tool in the care sector, helping to improve the quality of care and the safety of daily operations.
+The shower stretcher is now a fundamental tool in healthcare, helping to improve the quality of care and the safety of daily operations.

-The evolution of care needs makes the adoption of solutions designed to respond to specific needs increasingly relevant.
-In this scenario, the shower stretcher appears to be a key element for effective and professional management of assisted hygiene.
+The evolution of healthcare needs makes the adoption of solutions designed to respond to specific needs increasingly important.
+In this scenario, the shower stretcher is a key element for the effective and professional management of assisted hygiene.